jackzampolin/wedding/README.md

 3. Open your browser on page [http://localhost:8080](http://localhost:8080)

-Well done.
-Now you can easily deploy your application into the Docker cluster.
-See `docker-compose.yml` file to get more detailed info.
+Now you can deploy your application into the Docker cluster.

 ## Advanced